 Sharmila Gunasingham is a corporate lawyer involved in international practice.
 A daughter of a diplomat, Sharmila Gunasingham, a Singaporean by birth and nationality, was raised in the Western capitals of the world, including Washington D.C. and Bonn.
-She schooled in the UK, attended London University, and trained with a London law firm for two years, qualifying as an English Solicitor before returning to Singapore.
+She schooled in the UK, attended London University, and trained with a prestigious London law firm for two years, qualifying as an English Solicitor before returning to Singapore.

 Admitted as an Advocate and Solicitor in Singapore in November 1981, Sharmila immediately began practicing at Rodyk and Davidson LLP (R&D), working with Mrs. Arfat Selvam, its head of corporate.
 She was made a partner of R&D in a span of four years.
 Appointed the partner contact at R&D for the Pacific Rim Advisory Council (PRAC), an international membership of 21 major law firms in the Pacific Rim region, she was also elected to office by the member firms as the Vice Chairperson of PRAC.

 After a decade at R&D, Sharmila was invited and became the Co-Founder of a new boutique corporate law firm established by Mrs. Arfat Selvam which was named Arfat Selvam and Gunasingham and later changed its name to ASG Law Corporation (ASG).
 During Sharmila’s 14-year tenure as ASG’s Joint Managing Director, she spearheaded the firm’s Formal Law Alliance with Herbert Smith a leading UK law firm with international offices and headed up ASG’s team handling Herbert Smith referrals.
 During this time, Sharmila also accepted an invitation from the leading Canadian law firm Stikeman Elliott to be its Singapore representative.